 If you haven't yet done so, click here and follow STEP 1 of this guide.

-We recommend running the test for a period of 2 weeks MINIMUM, and not concluding on tests with less than 30 results in each variant.
+We recommend running the test for a period of 2 weeks MINIMUM and not concluding on tests with less than 30 results in each variant.

 Once the A/B test has been set up, just click "Publish Test" to save your changes and begin testing.

-In that case, it's a good sign that your target audience responds well to seeing your logo in the ad, and you should be basing your future designs from this learning.
+In that case, it's a good sign that your target audience responds well to seeing your logo in the ad, and you should be basing your future designs on this learning.